Spinal Cord Injuries

 According to The Miami Project, a program of The University of Miami’s Miller School of Medicine, the expenses for someone suffering from a C1-C4 injury can surpass a million dollars in the first year, with those costs increasing significantly depending on age.
 Even less serious spinal cord injuries can cost victims hundreds of thousands of dollars.

-These are the types of effects that Attorney Willie Powells considers when he seeks compensation for his spinal cord injury clients.
+These are the types of effects that Attorney Willie D. Powells III considers when he seeks compensation for his spinal cord injury clients.

-Receiving the compensation you need and deserve can remove some financial burdens so you can focus on your recovery and getting the most out of life.
-Contact the Houston spinal cord injury legal team with Willie D. Powells III & Associates, PLLC, for your free consultation by calling 281-881-2457 today.
+Receiving the compensation you need and deserve can remove some financial burdens so you can focus on your recovery and get the most out of life.
+Contact the Houston spinal cord injury legal team with Willie D. Powells III & Associates, PLLC, for your free consultation by calling (713) 766-0644 today.